MicrosoftDocs/sql-docs/docs/sql-assessment-api/sql-assessment-api-overview.md

 # SQL Assessment API (Public Preview)

 SQL Assessment API provides a mechanism to evaluate the configuration of your SQL Server for best practices.
-The API methods uses a [SQL Server Management Object (SMO)](../relational-databases/server-management-objects-smo/overview-smo.md) extension and new cmdlets in [SQL Server PowerShell module](../database-engine/install-windows/install-sql-server-powershell.md).
+The API methods use a [SQL Server Management Object (SMO)](../relational-databases/server-management-objects-smo/overview-smo.md) extension and new cmdlets in [SQL Server PowerShell module](../database-engine/install-windows/install-sql-server-powershell.md).
 API is delivered with a ruleset that is highly customizable and extensible.
 Currently, it can be used to assess SQL Server versions 2012 and higher.
 Both SQL on Windows and SQL on Linux are supported, but the current version only has checks for SQL on Windows.
 SQL Assessment API is useful when you want to make sure your SQL Server configuration is in line with recommended best practices.
 After an initial assessment, configuration stability can be tracked by regularly scheduled assessments.